rust-lang/blog.rust-lang.org/posts/2023-09-01-electing-new-project-directors.md

 You should be hearing from your Council Representative soon with more details, but if not, feel free to reach out to them directly.

 Each team is encouraged to suggest candidates.
-Since we are electing two new directors, it would be ideal for teams to nominate two candidates, but teams can nominate more or fewer as they see fit.
+Since we are electing two new directors, it would be ideal for teams to nominate at least two candidates.
 Nominees can be anyone in the project and do not have to be a member of the team who nominates them.

 The candidate gathering process will be open until September 15, at which point each team's Council Representative will share their team's nominations and reasoning with the whole Leadership Council.